Bullet Journal Hacks To Make Your Planner Insanely Productive

 These bullet journal hacks have helped me increase my productivity.

-Research tells us that writing things down will help me remember more.
+Research tells us that writing things down will help us remember more.

 I know that having everything down on paper helps keep me organized since I don’t have to worry about remembering it all.